Code-Institute-Submissions/milestone-project-98/README.md

 - To view the cafe's menu and each item's nutritional information.

-    - When the user clicks on the "menu" link in the menu bar, they are presented with a card for each menu item containing an image, the item's price and and icons to show whether the item is gluten-free and vegan.
+    - When the user clicks on the "menu" link in the navigation bar, they are presented with a card for each menu item containing an image, the item's price and and icons to show whether the item is gluten-free and vegan.
     - When the user clicks on the image of each menu item, they are presented with a modal containing information about the item's nutritional information.

 - To find out where the cafe is located.

-    - When the user clicks on the "location" link in the menu bar, they are presented with a google map displaying the location of the cafe and the cafe's address.
+    - When the user clicks on the "location" link in the navigation bar, they are presented with a google map displaying the location of the cafe and the cafe's address.

 - To find out the cafe's opening hours.

-    - When the user clicks on the "location" link in the menu bar, they are presented with information about the cafe's opening hours.
+    - When the user clicks on the "location" link in the navigation bar, they are presented with information about the cafe's opening hours.

 - To find out what other customers who have visited the cafe thought of it.